 It is not possible for the 4GB Global Spare Drive to join Logical Drive 0 because of its insufficient capacity.
 However, using a 9GB drive as the Global Spare Drive for a failed drive that comes from Logical Drive 1 or 2 will bring a huge amount of excess capacity since these logical drives require 4GB only.
 As shown on the left, the 9GB Local Spare Drive will aid Logical Drive 0 once a drive in this logical drive fails.
 If the failed drive is in Logical Drive 1 or 2, the

-4GB Global Spare drive will immediately give aid to the failed drive.
+4GB Global Spare drive will immediately give aid to the A Local Spare always has failed drive. higher priority than a Global

 Figure 1 - 12 Mixing Local and Global Spares